mrcavalcanti/mosaicoo/docs/sources/sharing/share-panel.md

 ></iframe>
 ```

-The result is an interactive Grafana graph embedded in an iframe:
+The result is an interactive Mosaicoo graph embedded in an iframe:

 <iframe src="https://snapshots.raintank.io/dashboard-solo/snapshot/y7zwi2bZ7FcoTlB93WN7yWO4aMiz3pZb?from=1493369923321&to=1493377123321&panelId=4" width="650" height="300" frameborder="0"></iframe>